kolbbond/nvim-matlab/README.md

 forked and updated for nvim with python3

+## New Commands
+1. MatlabCliRunFile - run the entire file command
+2. MatlabKillServer - command to kill the server

 updates
 * updated for python3
 * fixed parsing of " and ' (specifically with format strings)